Reinhold Würth: Family

 Würth has been married to Carmen Würth (née Linhardt, b.
 1937) since 1956, and they have three adult children.
 Both are members of the New Apostolic Church.
 They have resided at Hermersberg Castle near Niedernhall since 1974; the 1540-built structure was meticulously restored, along with other historic Hohenlohe buildings.
 Würth maintains a secondary residence in Salzburg.
 In 2009, he purchased the motor yacht Vibrant Curiosity, valued at $100 million.
 For over 40 years, he flew private jets as a licensed commercial pilot (ATPL) before relinquishing his license in 2015 for health reasons.

 In June 2015, Würth’s 50-year-old son, who has intellectual disabilities due to a childhood vaccine injury and lived in a care home in Schlitz, was kidnapped.
 He was released unharmed.
-On March 14, 2018, news agencies reported the arrest of a suspect, with a trial opening in October 2018.
-On November 27, 2018, the Gießen Regional Court acquitted the defendant, citing insufficient evidence linking him to the crime.
+On 14 March 2018, news agencies reported the arrest of a suspect, with a trial opening in October 2018.
+On 27 November 2018, the Gießen Regional Court acquitted the defendant, citing insufficient evidence linking him to the crime.

 Family involvement in the company

 Reinhold and Carmen Würth’s daughter Bettina Würth joined the Würth Group’s five-member advisory board after training within the company and has chaired it since 2006.

-Since January 1, 2019, grandson Benjamin Würth has served as CEO of Würth International AG in Chur (specializing in centralized procurement) and as one of five members of the Foundation Supervisory Board.
-He succeeded his grandfather as chairman on January 1, 2025.
-His cousin Sebastian Würth heads the Offshore Division and sits on the Würth Group’s advisory board.
+Since 19 January, grandson Benjamin Würth has been CEO of Würth International AG in Chur (specializing in centralized procurement) and one of five members of the Foundation supervisory board.
+He succeeded his grandfather as chairman in January 2025.
+His brother Sebastian Würth heads the offshore division and sits on the Würth Group’s advisory board.

 Granddaughter Maria Würth, Bettina’s daughter, is an art historian on the Würth Foundation’s art advisory board, focusing on its museums and galleries.